 - The air support system in lifeboats should be checked.
 The pressure of air bottles must be verified so as to avoid the passage of toxic gases in it.

-- There is a sprinkler system installed in lifeboats.
-It should be checked regularly to see if the valve functions properly and that it is not frozen or damaged.
+- The sprinkler system installed in lifeboats should be checked regularly to see if the valve functions properly and is not frozen or damaged.

-- The engine of a lifeboat must be tested at least for 3 minutes every week as per the SOLAS regulations.
+- The engine of a lifeboat must be tested at least for 3 minutes every week.

-- The lifeboat battery which is responsible for providing lighting to the lifeboat, as well as for starting the engine should be checked regularly.
-The battery should be renewed every 2-3 years.
+- The lifeboat battery which provides lighting to the lifeboat and helps start the engine should be renewed every 2-3 years.

 Having covered everything you need to know about lifeboats, it is clear that they are the most basic and mandated safety equipment.
 From ensuring physical safety to guaranteeing the mental well-being of seafarers, they are etched into the marine safety culture.